Robert I, Count of Dreux

 Robert I of Dreux, nicknamed the Great (c.
 1123 – 11 October 1188), was the fifth son of Louis VI of France and Adélaide de Maurienne.

 Life

 In 1137 he received the County of Dreux as an appanage from his father.
 He held this title until 1184 when he granted it to his son Robert II.

-In 1139 he married Agnes de Garlande.
+In 1139 he married Agnes of Garlande.
 In 1145, he married Hawise of Salisbury, becoming count of Perche, as regent to his stepson Rotrou IV.
-By his third marriage to Agnes de Baudemont in 1152, he received the County of Braine-sur-Vesle, and the lordships of Fère-en-Tardenois, Pontarcy, Nesle, Longueville, Quincy-en-Tardenois, Savigny, and Baudemont.
+By his third marriage to Agnes of Baudemont in 1152, he received the County of Braine-sur-Vesle, and the lordships of Fère-en-Tardenois, Pontarcy, Nesle, Longueville, Quincy-en-Tardenois, Savigny, and Baudemont.

 Robert I participated in the Second Crusade and was at the Siege of Damascus in 1148.
 He was credited for bringing the Damask rose from Syria to Europe.
 In 1158, he fought against the English and participated in the Siege of Séez in 1154.